qualityshepherd/brine/posts/southern_coast.md

 **The Maidens Three**

 On the harvest moon's shadowed cusp, the Maidens Three enacted a ritual of unmaking.
 Not with blade or blow, but with the alchemy of flesh, form, and flame.
-Gortha carved, Brielle kneaded, and Tuli consumed, transforming their father into something... other.
-By dawn, he was gone, his domains theirs.
-But their inheritance is more than land; it is a continuation...
+Gortha carved, Brielle kneaded, and Tuli consumed, transforming their father into something... _other_.
+By dawn, he was gone, his domains theirs but their inheritance is contested.

+> **Gortha** (The Butcher) believes perfection comes through dismantling—she'll "improve" anything she touches
+> **Brielle** (The Baker) sees the world as ingredients waiting to rise—she kneads flesh like dough
+> **Tuli** (The Candlewick) wants everything to burn bright before going dark—she's impatient

+> They tolerate each other because none can claim all three domains alone.
+But Tuli grows restless.
+She'll burn her sisters' lands if provoked—or bribed.

 **0601 The Bleeding Fields** These fields pulse with a morbid rhythm, constantly decaying and regenerating.
 Bone fragments erupt from the soil, then dissolve into grey dust.
 Any creature that dies here is instantly consumed and reshaped.